jadechip/genius-neural-search/README.md

 # genius-neural-search
-Python implementation of the GENIUS algorithm based on the paper
+Python implementation of the GENIUS algorithm based on the paper [Can GPT-4 Perform Neural Architecture Search?](https://arxiv.org/pdf/2304.10970.pdf)